 Once you finish Bandit, you can go ahead and continue with the other challenges, they are all great.
 Just see how far you have come.

 9 – Your own Laboratory

 While it’s not necessary anymore nowadays, thanks to sites like Hackthebox and a ton of Hackme sites out there, I still recommend running at least a small Homelab.
 You can run it locally on your computer using only VirtualBox if your computer has the capacity.

 The advantage is that you can download vulnerable VM’s and run them inside of your own local network, using your Kali or Parrot to penetrate them.

 Two great vulnerable VM’s (Vulnerable Virtual Machines) to start with are:

 I created a separate tutorial solely dedicated to creating your own free homelab.
 You find it here.

 I do this all the time.
-Which brings us to the next point: CTF’s.
+This brings us to the next point: CTF’s.

 Capture the Flag is an essential part of learning Cyber Security, at least for me.
 There is no better way to practice your skills than with a CTF or a Vulnerable Machine.